Evolution of Wifi – What Has Changed So Far?

 Hello!

 Wi-Fi 6 was officially announced at the beginning of 2019.
-The release has been met with mixed reactions from different players and stakeholders in the industry.
-It is important to see Wi-Fi 6 as a long-term investment and not just another upgrade for outdated technology.
-The evolution of Wifi6 will help us understand what has changed so far, what are the challenges that still need to be addressed, and how they can potentially affect our lives going forward.
+The release received mixed reactions from industry players and stakeholders.
+It is best viewed as a long-term investment rather than a simple upgrade.
+Understanding the evolution of Wi-Fi 6 helps clarify what has changed, which challenges remain, and how the technology may shape our lives going forward.

 802.11b